Naan Recipe (Without Yeast)

 14. Flatten slightly and sprinkle some flour on the dough as well as on the rolling board.

-15. Sprinkle some nigella seeds (kalonji) or sesame seeds (black or white) or melon seeds (magaz) on the rolled dough.
+15. Sprinkle some nigella seeds (kalonji), sesame seeds (black or white) or melon seeds (magaz) on the rolled dough.
 I have added nigella seeds as they give a good flavor.

-If you do not have these seeds, then simply skip them.
+If you do not have these seeds, then skip them.

 16. Roll to a 6 or 7 inches elongated circle.

-18. Heat a heavy griddle or tawa or skillet and keep on medium-high to high heat.
-Place the naan bread ready on the hot tawa or skillet or griddle.
+18. Heat a heavy griddle, tawa or skillet and keep on medium-high to high heat.
+Place the flatbread on the hot tawa, skillet or griddle.

-19. Keep the flame to medium-high or high and begin to cook the naan bread.
+19. Keep the heat to medium-high or high and begin to cook the bread.

-20. Let one side get partly cooked.
-You will see a few air pockets on the naan.
+20. Cook one side partly.
+You will see a few air pockets on the flatbread.

 21. When you start seeing the air-pockets, then flip using tongs or spatula.

-22. Now cook the second side on medium-high to high flame.
+22. Now, cook the second side on medium-high to high heat.

-24. You have to flip it using tongs and place it directly on the stovetop flame.
+24. You have to flip it using tongs and place it directly on the stovetop heat.

-25. Grill the first side on the flame till you see some charred spots and blisters.
+25. Grill the first side on heat till you see some charred spots and blisters.

 26. Roast the edges too.

 27. Turn over and roast the second side too till you see some charred spots.
-Avoid fire roasting too much as then the naan becomes crispy.
+Avoid fire roasting too much as then the flatbread becomes crispy.

 28. Place it on a plate or tray.
-Spread or brush with some softened butter or melted butter.
+Spread or brush some softened butter or melted butter on it.
 You can even use ghee (clarified butter).

 29. Heat a heavy griddle or skillet on a high flame.
-Place the naan on the hot tawa.
+Place the rolled dough on the hot tawa or skillet or griddle.

-30. You will see some air pockets on the naan.
+30. You will see some air pockets on the flatbread.

 32. Cook the second side more than the first side.
-Please note that on a high flame it will get cooked faster.
+Too cook faster, cook on high heat.

 34. Flip again.